Salaries & Benefits

 Information for Applicants

-The Categorical Pediatrics Program offers up to 6 PGY1 positions each year.
-The combined Internal Medicine/Pediatric Residency Program offers up to 4 PGY1 positions each year.
+The Categorical Pediatrics Program offers up to six PGY-1 positions each year.

 In addition to the new, state of the art Learning Center that opened in January 2007, the Residents also have access to material in the Children's Hospital residents' work room.
 The comfortable area also contains individual work spaces and 24- hour on-line access to the National Library of Medicine and the Genome Data Base.
 Files are kept on a wide varierty of topics and subjects.
 Several monthly journals are also kept in the library.
 The library has 24-hour access to computer based learning in preparation for the board examination.

-All residents receive an annual book money stipend.
+All residents receive annual professional development.
 These funds are available to be used for books, software, exam fees, conferences and other approved items with educational value.

 The program will provide a one-time reimbursement for presentations by a resident of a poster, article, abstract or project to a state, regional or national meeting up to $750 for hotel, meals, registration, and/or transportation.
 Professional conferences and meetings must be approved in advance by the Program Director and the Department Chair.